 - 1 teaspoon oregano

-- 1 teaspoon chili powder
+- 2 teaspoons chili powder

-- salt and pepper to taste
+- kosher salt and black pepper to taste

-- Saute onion in olive oil until tender in a medium or large pot.
+- Sauté onion in olive oil until tender in a medium or large pot.

 - To freeze, store in an airtight container or mason jar for up to 6 months.

-- The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
-Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.
+The provided nutrition information is my best estimate and does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
+I use an automatic API to calculate this information.
+Feel free to calculate it yourself using one of these tools: